Asus ProArt P16 vs. Razer Blade 16, Asus ROG Zephyrus G16 comparison

 Design and ergonomics

 All these are all-metal premium notebooks.
-The Blade 16 and the Zephyrus G16 are about the same size and weight at around 2.1 kilos, while the ProArt P16 is a little thinner and lighter, at 1.85 kilos.
-That’s mostly because the first two are higher-power implementations with vapor-chamber cooling modules, while the ProArt is a lower-power design with standard heatpipe cooling.
+The Blade 16 and the Zephyrus G16 are about the same size and weight at around 2.1 kilos, while the ProArt P16 is a little thinner and lighter, at 1.95 kilos.
+And that’s despite the fact that all are mid-power implementations with vapor-chamber cooling modules.

 Perhaps surprisingly, the Blade feels the least solid of the three, with some flex in the keyboard deck and in the middle of the lid.
 But it’s not a deal breaker by any means.